Atlas-OS/docs/docs/Getting started/Installation.md

 After a few restarts, your system is optimized and has less junk on it, thanks to Atlas.
 We hope you enjoy more privacy, and faster speed.

+??? info
+    After the complete and successful installation of Atlas, continue the [Post-Installation](https://docs.atlasos.net/Getting%20started/Post-Installation) section in our documenatation.

 ### :material-bug-outline: Post-installation troubleshooting

 ??? question "No internet?"